Social Media Addiction Statistics

 But just how addictive is social media?
 How often are people using social media?
 Who is at the greatest risk of becoming addicted?

 Statistics clearly show that social media has become a huge part of our lives.
-This is particularly true for children, teens, and young adults, who are now spending hours every day using social media.
+This phenomenon is particularly true for children, teens, and young adults, who spend hours daily using social media.

 Here are some of the most staggering stats on social media use and addiction: